-The Florence Urban Renewal Debt Service Fund is used to account for revenues and expenditures related to the servicing of general long-term debt comprised of the following sub-funds:
+The Florence Urban Renewal Debt Service Fund is used to account for revenues and expenditures related to the servicing of general long-term debt.

-Bancroft Bond Sub-Fund
+Bancroft Bond Fund

-The Bancroft Bond Sub-Fund is used to account for special assessment revenue from local improvement districts and the serving of related bonded debt incurred in the course of improvement construction
+The Bancroft Bond Fund is used to account for special assessment revenue from local improvement districts and the serving of related bonded debt incurred in the course of improvement construction

-FFC 2010B Bond Sub-Fund
+FFC 2010B Bond Fund

-The FFC 2010B Bond Sub-Fund is used to account for the full-faith and credit bonds that were issued in November of 2010.
+The FFC 2010B Bond Fund is used to account for the full-faith and credit bonds that were issued in November of 2010.
 Bond proceeds were used to finance new projects for the Justice Center and Stormwater and Wastewater operations as well as retire the Clean Water State Revolving Loan Fund Debt.

-Debt Service Sub-Fund
+Debt Service Fund

-The Debt Service Sub-Fund is currently used to account only for the LOCAP program series 2011 note.
+The Debt Service Fund is currently used to account only for the LOCAP program series 2011 note.

-Spruce St. LID Bond Sub-Fund
+Spruce St. LID Bond Fund

-This sub-fund is used to account for special assessment revenue from local improvement district and the servicing of related bonded debt incurred for the improvement of Spruce Street.
+This fund is used to account for special assessment revenue from local improvement district and the servicing of related bonded debt incurred for the improvement of Spruce Street.